awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.Enabling.md

 # Turning Performance Insights on and off<a name="USER_PerfInsights.Enabling"></a>

-To use Performance Insights, turn it on for your DB instance or Multi\-AZ DB cluster\.
+You can turn on Performance Insights for your DB instance or Multi\-AZ DB cluster when you create it\.
 If needed, you can turn it off later\.
 Turning Performance Insights on and off doesn't cause downtime, a reboot, or a failover\.

 **Note**
 Performance Schema is an optional performance tool used by Amazon RDS for MariaDB or MySQL\.
 If you turn Performance Schema on or off, you need to reboot\.
 If you turn Performance Insights on or off, however, you don't need to reboot\.
-For more information, see [Enabling the Performance Schema for Performance Insights on Amazon RDS for MariaDB or MySQL](USER_PerfInsights.EnableMySQL.md)\.
+For more information, see [Turning on the Performance Schema for Performance Insights on Amazon RDS for MariaDB or MySQL](USER_PerfInsights.EnableMySQL.md)\.

 The Performance Insights agent consumes limited CPU and memory on the DB host\.
 When the DB load is high, the agent limits the performance impact by collecting data less frequently\.

 ## Console<a name="USER_PerfInsights.Enabling.Console"></a>

 In the console, you can turn Performance Insights on or off when you create or modify a DB instance or Multi\-AZ DB cluster\.

-### Turning Performance Insights on or off when creating a DB instance or DB cluster<a name="USER_PerfInsights.Console.Creating"></a>
+### Turning Performance Insights on or off when creating a DB instance or Multi\-AZ DB cluster<a name="USER_PerfInsights.Console.Creating"></a>

 When you create a new DB instance or Multi\-AZ DB cluster, turn on Performance Insights by choosing **Enable Performance Insights** in the **Performance Insights** section\.
 Or choose **Disable Performance Insights**\.
+For more information, see the following topics:

-To create a DB instance, follow the instructions for your DB engine in [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.
++ To create a DB instance, follow the instructions for your DB engine in [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.

-To create a Multi\-AZ DB cluster, follow the instructions for your DB engine in [Creating a Multi\-AZ DB cluster](create-multi-az-db-cluster.md)\.
++ To create a Multi\-AZ DB cluster, follow the instructions for your DB engine in [Creating a Multi\-AZ DB cluster](create-multi-az-db-cluster.md)\.

 The following screenshot shows the **Performance Insights** section\.